prathamc00/streamLLM/README.md

 ---

-## Tutorial: Running a 14B Model on a 4GB GPU

-StreamLLM enables running 14B models on consumer GPUs (e.g., RTX 3050 4GB) without out-of-memory errors by streaming layers across PCIe:
+StreamLLM enables running 14B models on consumer GPUs without out-of-memory errors by streaming layers across PCIe:

 ### 1. Choose Your Model
 We recommend **`Qwen/Qwen2.5-14B-Instruct-AWQ`** (4-bit quantized).
 At 4-bit precision, the model is ~8.5 GB on disk, and each layer is only ~220 MB in VRAM.